Angelina Jolie: Limited work and varying critical reception (2019–present)

 Jolie reprised the role of Maleficent in the Disney fantasy sequel Maleficent: Mistress of Evil (2019), which received mixed reviews from critics but performed moderately well commercially, with a global gross of $490 million.
 The following year, she appeared alongside David Oyelowo as grieving parents to the title characters of Alice in Wonderland and Peter Pan in the fantasy film Come Away.
 Jolie starred as a smokejumper in Taylor Sheridan's action thriller Those Who Wish Me Dead.
 The film was released in May 2021, garnering moderate reviews.
 The Independents Clarisse Loughrey wrote Jolie's "bare-knuckled performance ... easily outclasses the film that contains it".
 Jolie next played Thena, a warrior with post-traumatic stress disorder, in the Marvel Cinematic Universe superhero film Eternals.
 Released in November 2021, the film generated divergent responses from audiences and critics.
 Reviewing the film for The Washington Post, Ann Hornaday highlighted the "touching naivete" in Jolie's portrayal.

 Jolie was a producer on the musical The Outsiders after it transferred to Broadway in 2024, and won the Tony Award for Best Musical.
 She wrote, produced and directed the 2024 war drama Without Blood, based on the novel by Alessandro Baricco, starring Salma Hayek and Demián Bichir.
 Jolie also starred in Pablo Larraín's biographical film about the final days of opera singer Maria Callas, titled Maria, which premiered at the 81st Venice International Film Festival.
 Terming it a "career-best performance", Tomris Laffly of RogerEbert.com opined, "In a queenly performance of poise and mystique, Angelina Jolie plays Callas with an ethereal presence, grasping the intense grief of the once-in-a-generation singer who's been losing her voice."
 She received another Golden Globe nomination for Best Actress for her performance.

-Humanitarian work
+Humanitarian work and honors

 UNHCR ambassadorship

 We cannot close ourselves off to information and ignore the fact that millions of people are out there suffering.
 I honestly want to help.
 I don't believe I feel differently from other people.
 I think we all want justice and equality, a chance for a life with meaning.
 All of us would like to believe that if we were in a bad situation someone would help us.